wp-plugins/sportspress/readme.txt

 == Installation ==

 = Minimum Requirements =
-* WordPress 3.5 or greater (WordPress 3.8 recommended)
+* WordPress 3.8 or greater
 * PHP version 5.2.4 or greater
 * MySQL version 5.0 or greater